ChristosT/dummy-guide/doc/source/dataIngestion.rst

 dataset by using the |pqVcrPlay32| button on the  ``VCR Controls`` :index:`\ <VCR Controls>`\  toolbar (:numref:`fig:VCRControlsToolbar`).
-You can change or modify this animation and further customize it, as discussed in Chapter :ref:`chapter:Animation`.
+You can change or modify this animation and further customize it, as discussed in Chapter :numref:`chapter:Animation`.

 .. |pqVcrPlay32| image:: images/pqVcrPlay32.png
                   :width: 0.5cm